gnarkill78/CSA_S3_2023/README.md

 # CSA_S3_2023
 # CTF Writeups
 ## Writeups for the way I went about solving the challenges.
+There were 32 challenges in total, 27 of which I was able to solve.
+The ones left unsolved were:
+- Cipher This (Cryptography)
+  - Had no idea how to proceed with this one.
+The only given clue was LPUKWOKVIRYQ
+- Customary, my dear Watson (Reverse Engineering)
+  - REVENG is not my thing obviously but I did start to learn a little about assembly language, obviously not enough though.
+  - This one appeared to required an input file called 'Sherlock.jpeg' of a certain width and height.
+If that was satisfied, it would write a file called 'data.ana'
+  - I got so far as working out the ratio required for the image and it would create data.ana but that was it.
+- FUD Crypter Alpha (Reverse Engineering)
+  - As above, REVENG is not my thing.
+  - Running the binary printed 'some of the flag' which was 'FLA' then 'Flag?
+What flag?'
+  - I couldn't work out anything beyond that even when looking at the binary in IDA/Ghidra/GDB/Radare2
+- Nature is very fragile (Steganography)
+  - This one was hard for a very obvious reason.
+It was created on this [website](https://www.pelock.com/products/steganography-online-codec)
+  - My deduction was that brute force was the only way to tackle this one given the methods of encryption etc stated on the site
+  - I tried writing a script that might aid in reversing the process but no luck
+  - I ended up writing a script that engages the website (using selenium) to upload the image then iterate through the rockyou password list but this is a very slow process
+  - I had 8 VMs running but still had no luck.
+  - I'm leaving it running though just for fun now.
+- Static (Steganography)
+  - Had no idea with this one
+  - Looked like a smaller image placed over the main image
+  - Got nowhere.

+Below are my writes to those that I did solve.

 ### Answer The Ultimate Question Of Life
 Description - The following code snippet is a complex Python program that uses recursion